itsnotelena/jpacman-/doc/reports/report1.md

 # 3.4 Understanding Testing

 ## Exercise 14:
 Arrange is the first step of a unit test application.
-To avoid code duplication the test code should be as simple as possible.
-We can also avoid using variables for expected values and create complex code in the tests.
-As we are doing the setup of the test, simple assertions should be used instead.
+In this phase all the required objects are created, mocks (if needed) are set up and possibly the expected outputs are set.

 ## Exercise 15:
 'clean instances' like in BoardFactoryTest helps to